-- Our shelter is a safe, secure, and handicap accessible facility in a quiet neighborhood.
-The location is kept confidential.
+- Our shelter is a safe, secure, and handicapped-accessible facility in a confidential location.